yeonsoochung/electricity-sources-usa/README.md

 <img src="images/northeast-renewables.jpg" alt="Alt text" width="600"/>
 </p>

 Again, Constellation Nuclear was the largest producer of electricity in the Northeast in Q3 of 2024 at over 33 TWh.
+Again, the trend over time is pretty consistent.

 ### South